acdemiralp/mcmc/readme.md

 See the tests for the details and usage of individual samplers.

 ## Notes ##
-All kernel functions should return logarithmic scale values unless explicitly stated otherwise.
+- All kernel functions should return logarithmic scale values unless explicitly stated otherwise.
+- [Boost/Math](https://www.boost.org/doc/libs/1_36_0/libs/math/doc/sf_and_dist/html/math_toolkit/dist/dist_ref/nmp.html#math.dist.pdf) provides probability density functions for common distributions.

 ## Coverage ##
 The following list is based on https://m-clark.github.io/docs/ld_mcmc/index_onepage.html with a few extensions.
 Please feel free to add any missing samplers.